Preserves: Binary Syntax

 = [0x85, 0xB3, 0x01, 0x61, 0x85, 0xB3, 0x01, 0x62, 0xB5, 0x84]

 Annotations may themselves be annotated.
-Here, c
+Here, c is annotated with

-, which itself is annotated with a
+b, which itself is annotated with a:

 «@ @a b c» = [0x85] ++ [0x85] ++ «a» ++ «b» ++ «c»>